kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 ## Speech-to-Text (STT)

+You can navigate Curses by clicking around the menu bar on the left.

-The first half of STTTS!
+STT is the first half of STTTS!
 This is where Curses takes your microphone input and transcribes the things you say into text.

 ![curses stt](https://github.com/user-attachments/assets/1c31c265-0e62-4aa2-bd6f-5ca9a0a0393b)